On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups

 The construction of the Bruck semigroup over a monoid was used in \cite{Bruck-1958} for the proof of the statement that every semigroup embeds into a simple monoid.
-Also Reilly and Warne prove that every bisimple regular $\omega$-semigroup is isomorphic to the Bruck--Reilly extension of some group \cite{Reilly-1966, Warne-1966}, i.e., for every bisimple regular $\omega$-semigroup $S$ there exists a group $G$ and a homomorphism $\theta\colon G\to G$ such that $S$ is isomorphic to the Bruck--Reilly extension $\textbf{BR}(G,\theta)$.
+Also Reilly and Warne prove that every bisimple regular $\omega$-semigroup $S$ is isomorphic to the Bruck--Reilly extension of some group \cite{Reilly-1966, Warne-1966}, i.e., for every bisimple regular $\omega$-semigroup $S$ there exists a group $G$ and a homomorphism $\theta\colon G\to G$ such that $S$ is isomorphic to the Bruck--Reilly extension $\textbf{BR}(G,\theta)$.
 A bisimple regular $\omega$-semigroup is called Reilly semigroup \cite{Petrich-1984}.
 Later similar as in the Petrich book \cite{Petrich-1984}, the Reilly semigroup $\textbf{BR}(G,\theta)$ we shall denote by $\textbf{B}(G,\theta)$.

-Gutik constructed a topological analogue of the Bruck construction in \cite{Gutik-1994}.
+Gutik constructed a topological counterpart of the Bruck construction in \cite{Gutik-1994}.
 Also in \cite{Gutik-1994, Gutik-1997} he studied the problem of a topologization of the Bruck semigroup over a topological semigroup.
-Selden described the structure of locally compact bisimple regular $\omega$-topological semigroups and studies the closures of such semigroups in locally compact topological semigroups in \cite{Selden-1975, Selden-1976, Selden-1977}.
-In the paper \cite{Gutik-Pavlyk-2009} topologizations of the Bruck--Reilly extension $\textbf{BR}(S,\theta)$ of a semitopological semigroup $S$ which turns $\textbf{BR}(S,\theta)$ to be a semitopological semigroup are studied.
+A.~Selden described the structure of locally compact bisimple regular topological $\omega$-semigroups and studied the closures of such semigroups in locally compact topological semigroups in \cite{Selden-1975, Selden-1976, Selden-1977}.
+In the paper \cite{Gutik-Pavlyk-2009} topologizations of the Bruck--Reilly extension $\textbf{BR}(S,\theta)$ of a semitopological semigroup $S$ which turns $\textbf{BR}(S,\theta)$ into a semitopological semigroup are studied.